1. What is the counselling goal of your organisation?

 4. Have you come across any culturally dependent problems within your organization and if so, what were they?
 What strategies are employed to ensure cultural sensitivity is achieved?

-We attempt to provide some counsellors from different cultures and currently have on staff an Indian and a Chinese counsellor.
+We attempt to provide some counsellors from different cultures and currently have on staff, Indian, Chinese and Spanish speaking counsellors available.

 We also have a pool of cultural consultants for counsellors to consult when needed.
 Counsellors here have all attended various courses on working cross-culturally.